 Host a holiday girls night in with these ideas and a well appointed bar cart.
-Serve a signature cocktail and appetizers for an easy way to entertain, or host a festive girls night in holiday party and serve a delicious dinner.
+Serve a signature cocktail and appetizers for an easy way to entertain, or host a festive ladies Christmas party and serve a delicious dinner.
 Whether you serve a full meal or simply stock the bar cart it’s always better with girl friends!

 7 Themes for Hosting a Holiday Girls Night In